-- g.
+h.
 South Dakota, in which loans made by money lender licensees with an annual percentage rate above 36% are void and uncollectible, and any person evading the usury cap, including by offering loans through the internet or any electronic means, is subject to the same penalties as licensees, S.D.
-Codified Laws §§ 54-4-44, 54-4-44.1; and - h.
+Codified Laws §§ 54-4-44, 54-4-44.1 (2024); and i.
 Virginia (since January 1, 2021), which voids loans made with interest rates in excess of 36%, and the lender has no right to collect, receive, or retain any principal, interest, fees, or other charges.
+Va.
+Code Ann. § 6.2-303 (West 2024).

-Virginia Code § 6.2-303. - 78.
-These state usury statutes reflect each state's strong public policy interest in ensuring that consumers who lack negotiating power are protected from loans with excessive interest rates. - 79.
-Loans on the SoLo Platform do not comply with the usury statutes in subparagraphs 77(a) through 77(h).
+101. These state usury statutes reflect each state's strong public policy interest in ensuring that consumers are protected from loans with excessive interest rates.

+102. Loans on the SoLo Platform do not comply with the usury statutes in subparagraphs 100(a) through 100(i).